NWH is dedicated to ensuring the comfort of our patients through programs that focus on managing pain. The practice of pain management includes:

 The pain and suffering that can debilitate one’s life and leave individuals physically and emotionally exhausted, no longer needs to be tolerated.
 The Pain Management Department at Northern Westchester Hospital brings the expertise of a specialty-trained physician in managing pain through new treatment modalities and advanced technologies.
 Diagnosis and treatment of acute and chronic pain through a multidisciplinary approach makes pain-medicine today a reality.

-The goal is to provide safe, successful, cost-effective treatment that uses the latest technologies so that patients can return to pain-free, normal, productive lives.
+The goal of the NWH Pain Management Department is to provide safe, successful, cost-effective treatment that uses the latest technologies so that patients can return to pain-free, normal, productive lives.

 Commonly Treated Pain Syndromes: